owlbarn/tutorial/book/stats/README.md

 $$Var(X) = \frac{1}{n}\sum_{i}(x_i - E(X))^2.$$ {#eq:stats:variance}

 A similar and commonly used idea is *standard deviation*, which is the square root of variance.
+The meaning of both the mean (or *expected value*) and the variance are plain to see, the first being a representative central value of a population, and the second being how the values spread around the central expectation.

 These definitions are for discrete random variables, but they can easily be extended to the continuous cases.

-Next....
-The definition of moments, and higher moments.

-Examples:
+To make it more general, we define the *n-th moment* of a real variable about a value X as:

+$$M_n(X) = \int_x~(x_i - c)^2~f(x_i)dx,$$ {#eq:stats:moment}

+where $f(x)$ is the the continuous function of the variable $X$, and $c$ is certain constant.
+You can see that the mean value is actually the first order moment, and variance is the second order.
+The third order moment is called *skewness*, indicating the asymmetry of the probability distribution of a real random variable.
+The fourth order moment is called *kurtosis*, and it shows how long a "tail" the probability distribution has.

+Let's look at one simple example.
 We first draw one hundred random numbers which are uniformly distributed between 0 and 10.
 Here we use `Stats.uniform_rvs` function to generate numbers following uniform distribution.

 ```ocaml env=stats_00
 let data = Array.init 100 (fun _ -> Stats.uniform_rvs 0.
 10.);;
 ```

 Then We use `mean` function calculate sample average.
-As we can see, it is around 5.
-We can also calculate higher moments such as variance and skewness easily with corresponding functions.
+As can be expected, it is around 5.
+We can also calculate other higher moments easily with corresponding functions.
+We can do a very rough and quick interpretation about these results.
+It has a widely spread distribution (about 3 to the left and right), and the distribution is not skew, according to a very small skewness number.
+Finally, a small kurtosis shows that the distribution does not have an obvious tail.

 ```ocaml env=stats_00
 # Stats.mean data